awsdocs/aws-toolkit-vs-code-user-guide/doc_source/serverless-apps.md

 ## IAM permissions for serverless applications<a name="serverless-apps-permissions"></a>

 In the Toolkit for VS Code you must have a credentials profile that contains the AWS Identity and Access Management \(IAM\) permissions necessary to deploy and run serverless applications\.
-You must have appropriate read/write access to the following services: Amazon Simple Storage Service \(Amazon S3\), AWS CloudFormation, Lambda, Amazon API Gateway, and Amazon Elastic Container Registry \(Amazon ECR\)\.
+You must have appropriate read/write access to the following services: AWS CloudFormation, IAM, Lambda, Amazon API Gateway, Amazon Simple Storage Service \(Amazon S3\), and Amazon Elastic Container Registry \(Amazon ECR\)\.

-You have the following options for ensuring that you have the necessary permissions to deploy serverless applications:
+For information about ensuring that you have the necessary permissions to deploy and run serverless applications, see [Permissions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-permissions.html) in the *AWS Serverless Application Model Developer Guide*\.
-+ Grant full administrator privileges to your IAM user\.
-+ Attach the following AWS managed policies to your IAM user:
-  + AWSCloudFormationFullAccess
-  + IAMFullAccess
-  + AWSLambdaFullAccess
-  + AmazonAPIGatewayAdministrator
-  + AmazonEC2ContainerRegistryFullAccess

-For more information about attaching policies to an IAM user, see [Changing permissions for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.
 For information on how to set up your credentials profile, see [Setting up your AWS credentials](setup-credentials.md)\.

 ## Creating a new serverless application \(local\)<a name="serverless-apps-create"></a>